How To Make Money With MMA Betting: A Quick-Start Tutorial

 In other words, the odds indicate value.

 That’s MMA odds in a nutshell.
 Keep in mind, the odds change as betting volume leans one way or the other.
 If you see a good value, it’s a good idea to get in early before it evaporates.
+This also carries over to pretty much any event that has odds listed that way, such as “X Winner of Upcoming NFL Game” and the like.

 We’ll talk more about using odds in the context of making smart wagers in a few moments.
 Let’s first address how to research fighters.